Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Training}

-We train the models using the Adam optimizer~\cite{Adam} with an initial learning rate 0.0002, where it is linearly decayed after every 100 epochs.
-We set the batch size to be 1.
-Similar to Glorot and Bengio~\cite{Xavier}, the weights of filters in each layer are initialized using a Gaussian distribution with zero mean and variance of $\frac{2}{s}$, where $s$ is the size of the respective convolutional filter.
-The slope of the LeakyReLU is 0.2.
-After obtaining generator $\mathcal{G}$, as we know the paired training data \{$x_i$,$y_i$\} and the corresponding physics model parameters (e.g., $k_i$ in image deblurring) that are used to synthesize $y_i$ from $x_i$, we apply the same physics model parameters to $\mathcal{G}(y_i)$ and generate $\widetilde{y}_i$.
-Then the discriminator $\mathcal{D}_g$ takes $x_i$ and $\mathcal{G}(y_i)$ as the input while the discriminator $\mathcal{D}_h$ takes $y_i$ and $\widetilde{y}_i$ as the input.
-Similar to~\cite{Adversarial/update}, we update the discriminators using a history of generated images instead of the ones by the latest generative networks according to~\cite{CycleGAN2017}.
+We train the models using the Adam optimizer~\cite{Adam} with an initial learning rate of 0.0002, and the updating strategy of learning rate is the same as~\cite{CycleGAN2017}.
+We set the batch size to be 1 and the slope of the LeakyReLU is 0.2.
+We use the same weight initialization method as~\cite{CycleGAN2017}.
+After obtaining the generator $\mathcal{G}$, as we know the paired training data \{$x_i$,$y_i$\} and corresponding physics model parameters (e.g., $k_i$ in image deblurring) that are used to synthesize $y_i$ from $x_i$, we apply the same physics model parameters to $\mathcal{G}(y_i)$ and generate $\widetilde{y}_i$.
+The discriminator $\mathcal{D}_g$ then takes $x_i$ and $\mathcal{G}(y_i)$ as the input while the discriminator $\mathcal{D}_h$ takes $y_i$ and $\widetilde{y}_i$ as the input.
+Similar to~\cite{CycleGAN2017,Adversarial/update}, we update the discriminators using a history of generated images instead of the ones by the latest generative networks according to~\cite{CycleGAN2017}.
 The update ratio between the generator and the discriminators is set to be 1.
+We empirically set $\gamma$, $\mu$, and $\lambda$ to be 10, 10, and 100, respectively.